james-lawrence/pacmir/readme.md

 - in theory could support tooling for previous versions of packages

 ### how it works
-pacmir clones and rewrites /etc/pacman.d/mirrorlist (or /etc/pacman.d/mirrorlist.pacnew) prepending itself to the top of the list thereby becoming the first host pacman will try.
+pacmir clones and rewrites /etc/pacman.d/mirrorlist prepending itself to the top of the list thereby becoming the first host pacman will try.

 now any requests to download a packages will instead use torrents, falling back to the remaining